kimamov/Three.js-Boids/README.md

 git clone https://github.com/kantimam/Three.js-Boids.git
 serve index.html with your local server of choice.

+# Warning
+default values for 2d boids are somewhat horrible.
+Just double all the distances and forces and distances to get more action

 # TODO
-2d mode only partially implemented.
-Fix homeDist values so boids dont instantly leave the window in 2d mode.

 Speed of free camera equals the boids speed wich is fine for low speeds but impossible to handle when you increase it to much.
 Maybe add slider for camera movement speed.

+Default values for 2d boids are kinda horrible usually way to low.
+Maybe create 2 different sets of default values for 2d and 3d